whatmakeart/whatmakeart.github.io/content/courses/experiments-in-electronic-arts/2025-spring/07-rgb-leds/07-07-led-strip-wiring-in-class-exercise-assignment.md

 ---
-title: 07.06 LED Strip Wiring Exercise
+title: 07.06 LED Strip Wiring In Class Exercise Assignment
 date: 2025-03-03T12:00:00Z
-lastmod: 2025-03-03T11:37:33
+lastmod: 2025-03-07T10:03:50
 ---

 ## Assignment Deliverables

-- 5-10 second video of LED Strip running FastLED Demo Code
-- Label file YYYYMMDD Lastname Firstname LED Strip Wiring.mp4 (mp4, mv4, mov)
+1. Follow in class instructions to fabricate wiring harness with crimp connections to power an addressable LED strip and send data from a microcontroller

 ## Overview